Term deposit interest - paid monthly or at maturity?

 Basically, how it works for a term deposit is that the previous month’s interest is added to your balance, meaning you earn interest on it as well and bag some extra dollars.

 For a full rundown of compound interest and how it works, see our compound interest guide.

 Will monthly compound interest make my term deposit worth more?

 Although the effect of compound interest will usually bag you a few extra dollars in interest from month to month, banks have thought of that loophole and closed it on their term deposit offers by attaching a lower interest rate when you choose to have your term deposit interest paid monthly.
 This offsets the compounding effect.

 It might only be a very minor difference - even as low as 0.01% - but it’s designed so that monthly interest payments won’t really earn you more money.

 *Rates correct at the time of writing.
-To see today’s rates, visit our page on NAB term deposits.
+To see today’s rates, visit our page on ME Bank Term Deposits.

 Use our term deposit calculator to crunch the numbers and work out what effect these different interest rates and interest payment frequencies will have on your savings stash.